czekster/BDMPathfinder/README.md

 ## Properties
-Set up a few properties in a properties file (you can choose the name and use it as parameter for 'bdmp-scenario-builder.pl' (use '#' to commenting lines).
+Set up a few properties in a properties file (you can choose the name and use it as parameter for ``bdmp-scenario-builder.pl`` (use '#' for commenting lines).
 The file below 'looks odd' just to show modellers the use of properties, and how lenient the parser will behave to extract actual (useful) parameters from this file.
 ```# use this for commenting lines
 WORKING-PATH    = C://temp//BDMPathfinder # **CHANGE HERE** - USE MS-Windows PATH style